jackabald/TiDB-Hack-NL-repo-search/README.md

 - Git
 - Virtual Environment (Optional but recommended)
 You'll also need:
 - A TiDB Cloud account and a Serverless instance set up.
-- An OpenAI API Key for natural language processing.

 ## Installation
 1. Clone the Repository